2021 Producers Underserved by Crop Insurance Projects

 Farm women play an intricate role on farms and improved communication skills will garner increased respect in interactions with ag businesses, farm families and employees.

-This multi-faceted project addresses effective communication skills that will assist farm women with conveying thoughts, concerns and needs to those in their family and farm business, particularly those whom it is difficult to speak with.
-Participants will be encouraged to openly share struggles they face during two webinars and in-person workshops.
-Professionals will share communication and stress reduction skills with 135 participants through webinars and workshops.
+This multi-faceted project addressed effective communication skills that will assist farm women with conveying thoughts, concerns and needs to those in their family and farm businesses, particularly those whom it is difficult to speak with.
+Participants were encouraged to openly share struggles they face during five webinars and an in-person workshop.
+Professionals shared communication and stress reduction skills with participants through the webinars and workshop.

-A series of articles will be developed and published via social media and print media outlets along with blog posts.
-Videos focusing on communication and stress will be produced and uploaded to the website for 24/7 access.
+A series of three articles were developed and published in American Agriculturist magazine and a blog post published.
+Videos focusing on communication and stress were produced and uploaded to the website for 24/7 access.

 Farm women are vital to the success of farming; better communication skills will greatly reduce stress leading to a happier, healthier farm family and farm business!